Trespass to Property: The Wrongful Interference with Land Including Things Affixed Thereto | Civil Litigations Paralegal Services

 The elements of trespass have been described as follows:

-The tort of trespass to property, often called trespass to land, can happen on purpose or by accident.
-An intentional example appears in Gross v.
+As indicated, the tort of trespass to property, or as is also commonly referred to as trespass to land, may occur intentionally such as occurred in the case of Gross v.
 Wright, [1923] S.C.R.
-214, which involved an attempt to take over a neighbour’s space.
-Trespass can also happen innocently, such as when a property owner crosses a boundary without intending harm, as seen in Barnstead v.
+214 which involved an effort to steal the space of an adjacent neighbour or the tort of trespass to property may occur in innocent and accidental ways such as where a property owner unintentionally crosses property boundaries without any illicit purpose as occurred in the cases of Barnstead v.
 Ramsey, 1996 CanLII 1574, and Sinkewicz v.
-Schmidt, 1994 CanLII 5148, where trees on a neighbour’s land were mistakenly cut down.
+Schmidt, 1994 CanLII 5148, where trees owned by a neighbour were mistakenly cut down.

 Damages for Trespass